mabesi/basic_nft/README.md

 ### Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please first ask us for the details of code of conduct.
+After this follow these steps of the process for submitting pull requests to us.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`